thebithead/nuodb-operator/README.md

 `nuodb_v2alpha1_nuodb_cr.yaml`

 Optionally, you can add any of these below parameters values to your own `nuodb-cr.yaml` file to customize your database configuration.
 Each are described in the &nbsp;[Optional Database Parameters](#Optional-Database-Parameters) section.
 Sample nuodb-ycsb-cr.yaml and nuodb-insights-cr.yaml files are also provided.
-Below is a sample `nuodb-cr.yaml` file that starts a database *test* that uses persistent storage, disables *hosted* Insights monitoring, starts three NuoDB Admin pods, along with various others configurations like controling the number desired pods, CPU, and memory used per NuoDB process type.
+Below is a sample `nuodb-cr.yaml` file that starts a database named *test* that uses persistent storage, disables *hosted* Insights monitoring, starts three NuoDB Admin pods, along with various others configurations like controling the number desired pods, CPU, and memory used per NuoDB process type.
 ```
 spec:
   replicaCount: 1